Lumaceon/Microcosm/README.md

 ~~Formatting this readme is similar to Discord.~~

-_IntelliJ also has some formatting features._
+_IntelliJ also has some basic formatting features._